Richard Corfield: Early career

 In May 1910 Corfield again returned to England, but by September he was on his way to Nigeria where the British were already in conflict with Muslim inhabitants from the north part of the country.
 He saw action at Ganawari and other skirmishes.

 Further trouble was brewing in British Somaliland, and a Somaliland Camel Constabulary was formed to serve as a police force in the interior.
 Horace Byatt, the Governor of British Somaliland, offered the command of the new Camel Constabulary to Corfield, who accepted the opportunity to return to the Horn of Africa.

-Return to Somaliland
+Return to Somaliland and death

-The Camel Constabulary took to the field in December 1912 and Corfield was authorised to punish those opposing British rule – however he was instructed to avoid a direct confrontation with Mohammed Abdullah Hassan.
+The Camel Constabulary took to the field in December 1912 and Corfield was authorised to punish those opposing British rule.
+However, he was instructed to avoid a direct confrontation with Mohammed Abdullah Hassan.
 By mid-1913 finding these instructions restrictive and irksome, on the afternoon of 8 August 1913 he decided to attack the Dervish army close to Dul Madoba.

-Dul Madoba is a ridge some 25 miles SE of Burao in what was then British Somaliland.
-The battle took place on 9 August 1913 between 110 members of the Somaliland Camel Constabulary, reduced to 85 by the time action commenced, and some 2,750 well-armed Dervish followers of the Mullah.
-Of the Constabulary, 36 including Richard Corfield were killed-in-action and 21 were wounded.
-On the Dervish side over 450 were killed or wounded.
-As a result of the action the British withdrew their protection of the local tribes to the area around the port of Berbera but the Mullah's men were unable to follow up this advantage immediately.